 - Folic Acid - especially important in the first trimester of pregnancy.
 During that time, it can help to prevent birth defects like cleft palate, cleft lip and spina bifida.
 It also aids in the production of red blood cells.
 If you notice that your tongue is particularly red, or that you are very tired, it may be due to a folic acid deficiency.
 Get it in whole wheat, rye, beans, green leafy vegetables, pumpkin, avocado, apricots, melon, carrots, yeast, eggs, and liver.

 An example of a vitamin is a Vitamin C capsule that someone takes every morning.

-Origin: earlier vitamine from Ger: so named (1913) by C. Funk (1884-1967), Pol biochemist < L vita, life (see vital) + Ger amin, amine: from the orig. mistaken idea that these substances all contain amino acids
+Origin: earlier vitamine from Ger: so named (1913) by C. Funk (1884-1967), Polish biochemist from Classical Latin vita, life (see vital) plush German amin, amine: from the origin, originally mistaken idea that these substances all contain amino acids

 Used by arrangement with John Wiley & Sons, Inc.

 Origin: Alteration of vitamine : Latin vīta, life; see gwei- in Indo-European roots + amine (so called because they were originally thought to be amines).